OpenFodder/openfodder/README.md

 Failure on this path, will fall back to the current working directory.

-##### Data
+##### Mission Campaign Data

-Campaign and Demo data is available from (https://github.com/OpenFodder/data/releases/download/1.4/OpenFodder.zip).
+Campaign and Demos are available from (https://github.com/OpenFodder/data/releases/download/1.4/OpenFodder.zip).
+The campaign data contains the mission and map names, as well as the mission phase layouts.

 This Data is packed with the Windows Installer, but will be a required download if you're compiling / running on Linux/Unix.

 ##### Hot Keys